root-project/web/for_developers/web/index.md

 ```
 cd web
 git commit -m 'rebuild pages' --allow-empty
-git push origin gh-pages
+git push origin main
 ```
 5. On your github (on the web) go in the "Settings" of the forked copy:

    ![](settings.png)

-6. In the "GitHub Pages" section you should see something similar to the next picture telling you that your site in ready to be published and is being build from **gh-pages branch**
+6. In the "GitHub Pages" section you should see something similar to the next picture telling you that your site in ready to be published and is being build from **main branch**

    ![](gh-pages-1.png)